 With just shredded chicken, mayo, a little bit of mustard, and dried dill, those sandwiches could easily fill up my belly and my heart.

 This is one of the first recipes I shared on Cozy Peach Kitchen and it is still as good as ever.
-In fact, I've been eating this recipe (or some variation of it) for years!
-It’s perfect for the revival of Meal Prep Monday, where I share my favorite meal prep recipes.
+In fact, I've been eating this vegan chickpea salad (or some variation of it) for years!

 - Veggies: I use the classic combination of celery, onion, and carrots.
 You can also try out bell peppers, diced broccoli, or any other fresh veggie you have on hand.

 - Mayo and tahini: I use vegan mayonnaise and tahini, but you can use 100% tahini or 100% mayonnaise.
 Tahini adds extra depth and a touch of nuttiness.
 If you like a really creamy salad I recommend doubling the mayo.

 - Spices: Whole grain brown mustard adds a punch of flavor.
 You can also use Dijon, spicy brown mustard, or honey mustard for a different flavor.
 Keep seasonings simple with salt, pepper, and dry dill.

 - Extra add-ins: Add toasted sunflower and pumpkin seeds for extra crunch, nutrition, and depth of flavor.
 You can also add dried fruit like raisins or dry cranberries.

 - Mash the chickpeas: Use a fork or potato masher (this potato masher is convenient for so much more than just mashed potatoes) to mash the chickpeas until mostly broken down.
 Leave a few whole chickpeas intact for texture.
 I think that it's easiest to mash chickpeas if you mash them with the mayo and tahini.